Global energy-related CO2 emissions rose to record high in 2021-IEA | Headlines

 Global energy-related CO2 emissions rose to record high in 2021-IEA

+Global energy-related emissions of carbon dioxide rose to their highest ever level last year as economies recovered from the coronavirus pandemic and coal use increased, the International Energy Agency (IEA) said on Tuesday.

+Global energy-related emissions of carbon dioxide rose to their highest ever level last year as economies recovered from the coronavirus pandemic and coal use increased, the International Energy Agency (IEA) said on Tuesday.
 Global emissions from energy rose 6% in 2021 to a record 36.3 billion tonnes, IEA analysis showed.
-“The recovery of energy demand in 2021 was compounded by adverse weather and energy market conditions – notably the spikes in natural gas prices – which led to more coal being burned despite renewable power generation registering its largest ever growth,” the IEA said in a statement.

-Global energy-related emissions of carbon dioxide rose to their highest ever level in 2021 as economies recovered from the coronavirus pandemic and coal use increased, the International Energy Agency (IEA) said on Tuesday.
-Global emissions from energy rose 6% in 2021 to a record 36.3 billion tonnes, IEA analysis showed.
+"The world must now ensure that the global rebound in emissions in 2021 was a one-off – and that an accelerated energy transition contributes to global energy security and lower energy prices for consumers," the IEA said in a statement.
+Coal accounted for over 40% of the overall growth in global CO2 emissions in 2021, reaching an all-time high of 15.3 billion tonnes.
+CO2 emissions from natural gas rebounded well above their 2019 levels to 7.5 billion tonnes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)